Zhu Rongji: Anti-corruption initiatives

-Before Zhu came to office, employment in China's bureaucracy was largely obtained via tenure and political connections.
+Before Zhu came to office, employment in the PRC's bureaucracy was largely obtained via tenure and political connections.
 Zhu attempted to modernize the bureaucracy's seniority system and improve the government's ability to attract and retain talented workers by opening senior- and mid-level positions to public selection, and by reforming the civil service's examination system.
 He made a strong effort to attract and promote economists and technocrats from academia and the private sector to work under him as advisors in the central government, and was successful in attracting a small core of several dozen such officials to work under and advise him.
 By opening mid-level appointments to outside experts, he was able to ensure that the Chinese bureaucrats who were promoted during his term as premier were generally supportive of his ideas.

 During his term as premier Zhu engaged in frequent large-scale efforts to fight official corruption.
 At one time he was reported to have read 16,000 letters a year, sent to him by aggrieved citizens, in order to get a better understanding of the circumstances of ordinary Chinese people.
 He made frequent official visits outside Beijing to inspect working conditions, especially in the south.
 Shortly after coming to office, in 1998, he required the People's Liberation Army to relinquish its involvement in business interests that had been making high-ranking officers and their children rich, and later barred civil servants from taking part in business enterprises.
 He attempted to introduce stricter, more formal oversight to keep provincial leaders from receiving kickbacks from businessmen and embezzling state funds.